 I love Thanksgiving because it is a holiday that explicitly rejects consumerism and instead pushes us to pause and reflect on what we already have to be thankful for.

 Years ago when my wife and I were hosting our first Thanksgiving we wanted to make the day special.
 We didn’t want everyone to just gorge on a big meal and fall asleep in front of the TV watching football.
 We wanted the focus of Thanksgiving to actually be thankfulness.

 That was the beginning of the “Thankful List.”

 Here’s what we do:

 Whatever day Thanksgiving lands on, each person attending our Thanksgiving festivities makes a list of things for which they are thankful up to that number.
-This year Thanksgiving lands on November 24, so that means our lists will be 24 things long.
-Last year Thanksgiving was November 25 so last year our lists were 25 things long.
+So, for example, with Thanksgiving on November 24 this year, we’ll be making lists of 24 things.

 Here’s what I love about the thankful list.